Winfield K. Denton: Biography

 Born in Evansville, Indiana, Denton attended the public schools.

 He attended De Pauw University, Greencastle, Indiana.

 A.B., De Pauw University, 1919.

 J.D., Harvard Law School, Cambridge, Massachusetts, 1922.

 He was in the United States Army Air Corps in 1919 during World War I in 1919.
 He was in the United States Army from 1942 to 1945 during World War II and became a lieutenant colonel.

 He was a lawyer in private practice.
 He served as prosecuting attorney, Vanderburgh County, Indiana from 1932 to 1936.
 He served as member of the Indiana state legislature from 1937 to 1942, and as minority leader, 1941.
 He served as member of the Indiana state budget committee from 1940 to 1942.

 Congress

+Denton first ran for Congress unsuccessfully in 1946.
 Denton was elected as a Democrat to the Eighty-first and to the succeeding Congress (January 3, 1949 – January 3, 1953).
 He was an unsuccessful candidate for reelection to the Eighty-third Congress in 1952.
 He served as delegate to each Democratic National Convention, 1952 to 1964.

 Denton was elected to the Eighty-fourth and to the five succeeding Congresses and served until his resignation on December 30, 1966 (January 3, 1955 – December 30, 1966).
 He was an unsuccessful candidate for reelection to the Ninetieth Congress in 1966.